 Whither The Double Taper?

-From a practical point of view, the only advantage a weight-forward line has over a double-taper is the ability to cast long distances—say, over 85 feet.
+From a practical point of view, the only advantage a weight-forward line has over a double-taper is the ability to cast long distances—say, over 75 feet.
 But even this advantage carries a caveat.
 To wit, you must use a line-size heavy enough so that a double-haul can exploit the difference in weight between the line’s head and running line (the heavier head essentially drags along the lightweight running line, adding distance to the cast).
-This means using at least a 6-weight line or heavier.
+This means using a 6-weight line or heavier.
 Anything lighter and there simply isn’t enough weight difference between the head and the running line to gain significant extra distance, double haul or not.
-(One might argue here for five-weights, but it’s a borderline argument at best.
-Weight-forward two, three, and fours…hmm…why are they even made?)
+(One can argue here for 5-weights, but it’s a borderline argument.)
+Weight-forward 2, 3, and 4s…hmm…why are they even made?)

-While weight-forward lines may have theoretical distance advantages over double-tapers, the fact that this extra distance comes from shooting the running line can be somewhat limiting.
+While heavier weight-forward lines do have distance advantages over double-tapers, the fact that this extra distance comes from shooting the running line can be somewhat limiting.
 Actually, in certain kinds of fishing it can be a real problem.
 For instance, when gulper fishing (dry fly fishing to cruising trout in lakes) long casts are often integral to success.
 That’s because they increase the number of chances possible at a given fish, either before the fish swims out of range or before it spooks by coming too close.
 But in this kind of fishing I don’t want to rely on shooting line for my distance.
 Inaccuracy results from that.
 And if I do make a bad cast or a fish passes up my fly, I don’t want to have to strip in a bunch of line (to get to the head) before I pick up and make another cast.
 Too much wasted time.
-Instead, I want to pick up my line instantly, make one backcast, and lay it right back out.
-A double-taper allows me to do that.
+Instead, I want to pick up my line immediately, make one backcast, and lay it right back out.
+Double-tapers allow me to do that.

 Another problem with weight-forwards is that they don’t mend well at distances longer than the length of the head (the thin running line cannot effectively manipulate the heavier head).
 Although this is typically of more consequence to steelhead and salmon fishermen, it still plays a role in many types of trout fishing.
 In contrast, double-tapers mend exceptionally well.

 There are other considerations between the two tapers, but here’s the bottom line.
-I can imagine just one fishing situation—fresh or saltwater—where I would opt for a weight-forward line instead of a double-taper (and it would be a long belly weight-forward, which doesn’t really count, since the benefits of such a line are more akin to those of a double-taper anyway).
-Nevertheless, here’s the situation: long cast required—at least 85 feet.
+I can think of just one fishing situation—fresh or saltwater—where I would opt for a weight-forward line instead of a double-taper (and it’s a long belly weight-forward, which doesn’t really count, since the benefits of such a line are more akin to those of a double-taper anyway).
+Nevertheless, here it is: long cast required—at least 75 feet.
 A need for a heavy line—7-weight or heavier.
 Single casts only at sighted fish or multiple casts if fishing blind—the point being that in either case the amount of time between casts isn’t important (so there’s no penalty for the extra time it takes to strip in the line before making another cast).
 Finally, no line manipulation necessary after completing the cast.

 Is there real world fishing that fits these criteria?
-Yes, but for most of us it’s probably quite rare.
-Think, perhaps, of chasing tarpon.
-Or certain permit fishing.
+Sure there is, but for most of us it’s probably out of the ordinary.
+Think, perhaps, of certain tarpon or permit fishing.
+Or casting to a feeding frenzy of stripers or bluefish.
 Maybe stripping streamers for trout in a big river or reservoir.
 If you engage in any of these pursuits, then by all means use a weight-forward line.
-But if you find yourself in more conventional situations, consider the double-taper.
+But if you find yourself in more conventional situations, especially fishing for trout, consider the double-taper.

-There are good reasons these lines were made in the first place—reasons that I daresay prevail still.
+There are good reasons these lines were made in the first place—reasons that I daresay still prevail.